Harrison Bader Player Props: Yankees vs. Rangers

 Harrison Bader At The Plate

-- Bader is hitting .245 with two triples, six home runs and three walks.
+- Bader has two triples, six home runs and three walks while batting .245.

-- Bader has picked up a hit in 62.1% of his 29 games this season, with multiple hits in 17.2% of those games.
+- Bader has an RBI in 10 of 30 games this season, with multiple RBI in seven of them.

-- In 10 games this season (34.5%), Bader has picked up an RBI, and in seven of those games (24.1%) he had more than one.
 He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.